jrichard8/go-crud-dynamodb-gofiber/README.md

 ```

 #### Post
-This route create on item in your database
+This route creates an item in your database
 ```text
     POST - http://localhost:3000/api/books